Samir-atra/Expense_tracker/README.md

 after doing that a pdf report will be generated and you can find it in the current directory of the program.

 that report contains all the data in the csv file arranged in the form of a table and under it, you can find a table with all the supported image classes and the count of how many images in the directory from each class.

+the model used for prediction can be found in the [link](https://drive.google.com/file/d/1fj-kEbQUOAFrEamnn31Y8w-No7tuDIyC/view?usp=sharing)

+and the dataset used for training can be found on [this link](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg)

 - Another option is to update the currency, and to do that:
 ```python